 - archaeology - American Antiquity

-- physical anthropology - American Journal of Physical Anthropology OR Quaternary International
+- biological anthropology - American Journal of Biological Anthropology OR Journal of Human Evolution

 Final Examination Meeting